Gwinnett Pediatrics and Adolescent Medicine, Gwinnett Pediatricians logo for print

 Are you accepting new patients?

 Yes, we are accepting new patients.
 New Patients should have their previous medical records available when making an appointment.
-Check our list of insurance to make sure we accept yours.
+Check our list of insurances to make sure we are in your network.

 What are your doctor's philosophies?

-No you don't have to, but you can if you want to.
-Pick your doctor, or take "first-available".
+No, you can select any of our providers.
 Because of our electronic medical records, all of our providers have the same information about your child available to them, regardless of which office you go to.
 Our doctors work at different offices on different days, so you may have to travel between offices in order to stick with one doctor.
 Due to vacations, time off, or previously scheduled patient-load, it may not be possible to stick with one particular physician if your child needs immediate medical attention.

 Do you use nurse practitioners?